|Kind of desperate

 If you've exhausted your conventional options to pay for medications (I'd ask your case manager or doctor to even make an appeal to the pharmaceutical companies programs- then sometimes can and do make exceptions to their standard qualification requirements for assistance), consider enrolling in a clinical trial- while not every clinical trial works best for every patient, if the match is right, the study can often provide free medications and laboratory testing for several years.

-Hope that helps, and please feel free to write back, BYResponse from Mr. Chambers
+Hope that helps, and please feel free to write back, BY

 Dr. Young answered your questions about the effect of other medical conditions affecting your HIV treatment and the need to start medications excellently.